wkhere/stackless/Doc/library/os.rst

 .. function:: tcgetpgrp(fd)

    Return the process group associated with the terminal given by *fd* (an open file descriptor as returned by :func:`os.open`).

    Availability: Unix.

 .. function:: tcsetpgrp(fd, pg)

    Set the process group associated with the terminal given by *fd* (an open file descriptor as returned by :func:`os.open`) to *pg*.

    Availability: Unix.

 .. function:: ttyname(fd)

    Return a string which specifies the terminal device associated with file descriptor *fd*.
 If *fd* is not associated with a terminal device, an exception is raised.

    Availability: Unix.

 .. function:: write(fd, str)

-   Write the string *str* to file descriptor *fd*.
+   Write the bytestring in *str* to file descriptor *fd*.
 Return the number of bytes actually written.

    Availability: Unix, Windows.

    .. note::